binocarlos/folder-ui/README.md

  * showHeader - show the column titles (true)
  * onRowSelection - run when rows are selected - passed an array of selected indexes

+## BaseToolbar

+A base toolbar class that can display buttons and drop-down buttons.

+You extend this class into actual Toolbar components.

+Your extended class can use the following methods:

+##### `getMenuItems(items, handler)`

+generate a list of `MenuItem` components from source data

+the handler is the function to run when an item is selected and it is passed the selected item

+##### `getDropDownButton(label, items, handler)`

+generate a ButtonDropdown with the given items - items and handler are passed to `getMenuItems`

+##### `getButton(items, handler)`

+generate a normal button - handler is run when the button is clicked

+You can pass a schema to the toolbar and it will render the correct components.

 ## ViewToolbar

 A toolbar used for viewing the contents of a folder.